MireiaValle/testing/README.md

 # testing
-testing data for functional diversity project
+This repository contains testing data for functional diversity project